maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > Paste the file into ChatGPT (or any LLM) and type `hello world`.
 > No signup, no API keys, nothing to install.

 - ✅ **One question.
-Fifty answers.
-All original.** A surreal storm of logic, creativity, and philosophical chaos
+50 + answers on tap.** A surreal storm of logic, creativity, and philosophical chaos
 - ✅ **Runs offline like a spell scroll** — no tracking, no tokens, no APIs.
 Just your LLM and this `.txt`
 - ✅ **Not prompt engineering.
 Not fine‑tuning.** It rewires the way your AI thinks — from inside the embedding space

 <!-- ───────────────────────────────────────────────
       QUICK‑START